 I know you have resisted being labelled simply with regional or genre types, but something was happening in the North (or Sheffield and Manchester at least) that put an angular, noisy funk into your music.
 And it wasn't just you – there was Hula, Portion Control, Clock DVA and lots of forgotten others, making an industrial-sounding, harsh-edged music you could dance to.
 What caused that shift?

 SM: I think perhaps it was an area of music that was open for investigation – it was ok to be funky as long as it wasn’t poppy.
-It was happening in New York with James Chance, and Arto Lindsay, that sort brittle funk.
-Over here stuff like the Pop Group, Manicured Noise and ACR were having a big influence.
+It was happening in New York with James Chance, and Arto Lindsay, that sort of brittle funk.
+Over here, stuff like the Pop Group, Manicured Noise and ACR were having a big influence.
 Rhythm was becoming a more dominant element than guitars.
 We were enjoying that fusion of drum machines and live drums and percussion.
-It made sense for as Richard and myself were old soul boys before we got into more experimental, arty, things so it felt natural to embrace some of those tropes into the electronic chaos.
+It made sense for us, as Richard and myself were old soul boys before we got into more experimental, arty, things, so it felt natural to embrace some of those tropes into the electronic chaos.

-RL: At the time you sied to Virgin, via Some Bizarre, there was a cliché and kneejerk critical response about Cabaret Voltaire selling out and abandoning their grim inner city roots and indie credentials to sign to a major label.
+RL: At the time you signed to Virgin, via Some Bizarre, there was a cliché and kneejerk critical response about Cabaret Voltaire selling out and abandoning their grim inner city roots and indie credentials to sign to a major label.
 Yet now, The Crackdown (1983) and Micro-phonies (1984a) are seen as some of the highlights of the band's career.
 Where you simply ahead of the game?
 Or stuck in somebody else's pigeonholing of you as shabby men in long grey coats?

 SM: Well we always wanted to stay one step ahead and were quite happy to fly in the face of people’s preconceptions but also there was a perfect synergy between our process, or sound, with emerging technology and formats.

-Synthesisers, drum machines – and the shift to 12" singles – worked perfectly for our repetitive beats, simple , looped approach to making music.
-It offered beds for found sound, vocal phrases, parts so we felt we moved forward but still retained essential elements of earlier work.
+Synthesisers, drum machines – and the shift to 12" singles – worked perfectly for our repetitive beats, simple bass lines, looped approach to making music.
+It offered beds for found sound, vocal phrases, and abstract parts so we felt we moved forward but still retained essential elements of earlier work.

 Going onto Some Bizarre offered us the opportunity to develop our ideas and ambitions.
-We wanted to upgrade our studio and the deal with Virgin allowed us to go to 16 – it was that simple.
+We wanted to upgrade our studio and the deal with Virgin allowed us to go to 16 tracks – it was that simple.

 The other part of the deal was Stevo offered to loan us five grand so we could set up Doublevision as an independent video and record label if we signed.
 There was a well considered strategy to all of it.
 To say we sold out was ridiculous – signing to Virgin via the autonomous Some Bizarre, bought us a new studio, new label, video equipment and sustainable independence.
 We weren’t daft, trust me.

-RL: There's also the suggestion that you never quite captured this music in the studio, that it was better live, a theory somewhat supported by the release Archive #828285 box set (2013a) and the download only Archive (Live 1982-1986) made available at the same time (2013b).
+RL: There's also the suggestion that you never quite captured this music in the studio, that it was better live, a theory somewhat supported by the release of the Archive #828285 box set (2013a) and the download only Archive (Live 1982-1986) made available at the same time (2013b).
 Both show the band in brilliant and energetic form.
 Do you feel relieved, or vindicated, that that music is out there now?

 SM: I think some of the records captured the energy of what we were doing at that time but I guess it’s nice to think that live we could surpass some of it, that’s why you play live – it’s in the moment.